8th Annual John D. Thompson Entrepreneurial Development Seminar

 Founder and CEO, Flagship Pioneering

-Our keynote speaker, Dr. Noubar Afeyan, (B.Eng.’83, McGill, PhD’87, MIT) will share his insights on the development of the COVID-19 vaccine, innovation and entrepreneurship through a Q&A session moderated by Sam Baker (President, Engineering Undergraduate Society).
+Our keynote speaker, Dr. Noubar Afeyan, will share his insights on the development of the COVID-19 vaccine, innovation and entrepreneurship through a Q&A session moderated by Sam Baker (President, Engineering Undergraduate Society).
 The event will also feature remarks from Dr. Suzanne Fortier (Principal & Vice-Chancellor), Dr. Jim Nicell (Dean, Faculty of Engineering), and Dr. Morty Yalovsky (Interim Dean, Desautels Faculty of Management).

-The event is co-hosted with the McGill Dobson Centre for Entrepreneurship, it is free and open to all in the McGill community and its partners.
-Registration will close on January 28th at 5:00 PM EST. Once you register, the zoom meeting link will be emailed to you.
+The event is co-hosted with the McGill Dobson Centre for Entrepreneurship, it is free and open to all in the McGill community.
+Participants are encouraged to submit questions for Dr. Noubar Afeyan until January 26th through the registration link below.
+The zoom meeting link will be sent to all registrants in advance of the event.

 Don’t miss this chance to be inspired by a McGill alumnus who is making a big impact on the world!